raspberrypilearning/weather-station-guide/build.md

    ![](images/build_12.jpg)

-1. Use the 4 x 6mm fixing screws to secure the weather board to the Raspberry Pi.
+1. Use the four 6mm fixing screws to secure the weather board to the Raspberry Pi.

    ![](images/build_13.jpg)